 But Oman is different.
-Since the accession of Sultan Qaboos to the throne in 1970, development of the country has been narrowly centred on Qaboos himself.
-Qaboos has served effectively as head of state, prime minister, minister of defence, and finance minister and has refused to appoint even a prime minister.
+Since the accession of Sultan Qaboos to the throne in 1970, the development of the country has been narrowly centered on Qaboos himself.
+Qaboos has served effectively as head of state, prime minister, minister of defense, and finance minister and has refused to appoint even a prime minister.
 Unlike other Gulf Cooperation Council rulers, the sultan has not appointed a crown prince and thus has no obvious successor.

 The majority of Omanis have known no leader other than Qaboos.
 History is divided into two periods, pre-Qaboos and post-Qaboos.
-Official discourse emphasizes the nahda (renaissance) of 23 July 1970, when Qaboos overthrew his father, Said Ibn Taimur; since then, Omani history has been linked to Qaboos alone.
+The official discourse emphasizes the Nahda (renaissance) of 23 July 1970, when Qaboos overthrew his father, Said Ibn Taimur; since then, Omani history has been linked to Qaboos alone.
 All institutions, buildings, and streets of national importance are named for him, from Sultan Qaboos University and Sultan Qaboos Street to Sultan Qaboos Grand Mosque.
 Oman’s National Day is the sultan’s birthday.

 Qaboos has always relied on the business elite, while excluding members of his own family from important positions, thus preventing them from challenging his authority.
 While members of the royal family have become active in business and have acquired important assets, they hold only minor government positions.
 Consequently, no one has been groomed to succeed Qaboos.
 The result is an unclear future.